One new MSU Texas student tests positive for COVID-19

 WICHITA FALLS, Texas (TNN) - Midwestern State University reports one new student has tested positive for COVID-19.

-The report, which was updated Thursday at 3:30 p.m., says the patients are made up of nine faculty/staff members and 35 students.
-There are currently 10 active student cases along with one active staff case.
+The report, which was updated Tuesday just after 4 p.m., says the patients are made up of nine faculty/staff members and 36 students.
+There are currently nine active student cases and no active staff cases.

 MSU Texas coverage: